 91% of college graduates own a smartphone.
 The fastest growing segment of coupon usage is from a mobile device redeemed in-store.
 The key here is redeemable in-store.
 At a cash register.
 On the spot.
 In contrast, some “mobile coupons” are really just an upsell to purchase a companion coupon booklet, or print the coupon at home.
 Make sure mobile coupons can be redeemed simply by showing the mobile device at the point of sale.

-Everyday relevance is important, but look for a discount network with deep discounts on large purchases too.
+Everyday relevance is important, but seek out a discount network with deep discounts on large purchases too.
 Discounts at major theme parks are increasingly hard to find, but some discount networks are large and powerful enough to negotiate discounts at places like DisneyWorld® and Disneyland® Resort, etc.

 14. Do they offer a merchant compliance program?